rnapier/testing/memory-bank/activeContext.md

    - Code clarity is prioritized over production-level optimizations

 2. **Testing Evolution**:
-   - Current: Direct testing against the real keychain
+   - Completed: Direct testing against the real keychain
-   - Planned: Progress through increasingly sophisticated testing approaches
+   - Next: Closure-based mocking implementation
+   - Future: Protocol-based mocking and focused extraction approaches
    - Goal: Demonstrate the tradeoffs of each approach

 3. **Reset Functionality**:
    - Current: Implements both `reset()` and `hardReset()` methods
    - These methods are particularly useful for testing cleanup
+   - Will be reimplemented in each approach to demonstrate different patterns

 4. **API Surface**:
    - Current: Uses subscripts extensively for different data types